MetaBarj0/covertops-cmake-llvm/README.md

 - A recent version of cmake installed on your system
 - A recent version of the Ninja build system
-- The Llvm toolchain version greater or equal to 11
+- The Llvm toolchain version greater or equal to 11, 12 is fully supported too

 *Note*: Moreover, this first release need an existing target that creates coverage information in a json file.
 You'll find below a detailled how-to to help you in